keishi27/Cold-Start-Mindful-Chef/README.md

-# S2DS - Mindful Chef - August 2020
+# S2DS - Mindful Chef

 ## Description
-Team repo for Mindful Chef data science project, as part of Science to Data Science (S2DS) August 2020.
+Team repo for Mindful Chef data science project, as part of Science to Data Science (S2DS).

 ## Table of Contents